OEKO-TEX Certification Guide

 From fiber production to finishing facilities and manufacturers of ready-made textile items, the STep certification is possible for production facilities during all processing stages.

-Through modular analysis of all the textile industrial areas, including chemical management, environmental performance, environmental management, occupational health as well as safety, social responsibility, and quality management, this certification allows a comprehensive analysis of the extent of sustainability provided by a production facility.
+Through modular analysis of all the textile industrial areas, including chemical management, environmental performance, environmental management, occupational health, safety, social responsibility, and quality management, this certification allows a comprehensive analysis of the extent of sustainability provided by a production facility.

 Made in Green by Oeko-Tex label

-MADE IN GREEN by OEKO-TEX® is an independent textile label that gives importance to both consumer as well as semi-finished products at all levels of the textile supply chain.
+MADE IN GREEN by OEKO-TEX® is an independent textile label that gives importance to both consumer and semi-finished products at all levels of the textile supply chain.
 The certification label assures that the products are manufactured by environmentally friendly processes, made from materials tested for harmful substances, and under safe, healthy, and socially responsible working conditions.

 natural and organic latex mattress topper